 Insimbi endorses the principles of the Code of Corporate Practices and Conduct recommended in the King Report on Corporate Governance.
 We continue to develop our governance policies, practices and procedures in line with an integrated governance, risk and compliance framework.
-The board is satisfied and believes that every effort has been made in 2013/14 to apply all material aspects of King III as far as appropriate.
+The board is satisfied and believes that every effort has been made in 2014/15 to apply all material aspects of King III as far as appropriate.
+In addition the Company has adopted a combined assurance strategy and plan that provides a framework for the various assurance providers to provide assurance to the board, through the Audit and Risk, SHE, Social and Ethics Committees, that all material matters facing the company are adequately managed and that assurance activities are integrated and coordinated in the most efficient and proficient manner.